 Regardless of the applicable cross-section, there are several common elements to all Local Residential Streets.
 These streets are designed for low traffic speeds and volumes since they are serving mostly neighborhood traffic, and a comfortable walking, cycling, and living environment is expected along them.

-Local Residential Streets will have small blocks, which will provide both a high degree of connectivity for motorists, pedestrians, and cyclists, as well as a form of traffic calming for residents, through frequently spaced intersections.
-This is described in more detail in the Chapter 4 introduction, under the heading "Block Lengths for Local Streets."
-Local Residential Streets, therefore, will include built-in traffic calming features (such as intersections or other "slow points" every 300'-500') along with continuous sidewalks, planting strips, and street trees, to enhance safety, functionality, and aesthetic value for all users.
+Local Residential Streets will have short blocks, creating a high degree of connectivity to help ensure that vehicular traffic does not become focused on only one or two streets.
+Shorter blocks also create a better walking environment, by providing numerous direct and indirect routes throughout the neighborhood.
+In the local street network, frequently spaced intersections created by shorter block lengths can also serve as a form of traffic calming.
+Local Residential Streets, therefore, will include built-in traffic calming features (such as intersections or other "slow points" every 300'-500') along with continuous sidewalks, planting strips, and, street trees, to enhance safety, functionality, and aesthetic value for all users.